DevLewa/Celaria-Server/README.md

 ### Dependencies
-There are sections of the source code wich are dependend on "Gson" so you will have to link the project against a build of this library: https://github.com/google/gson
+There are sections of the source code which are dependend on "Gson" so you will have to link the project against a build of this library: https://github.com/google/gson